Jeffrey Gitomer: US Airways Controversy and Resolution

 Gitomer gained notoriety in November 2003 for being the first passenger ever to be banned from US Airways.
 The airline cited chronic, unreasonable complaints, numerous confrontations with employees, and verbal abuse that allegedly brought employees to tears.
-In an interview, Gitomer described himself as a demanding, but not abusive, customer and cited only one time that he made an employee cry, several years prior.
-In October 2004, Gitomer was quietly perma-banned as a customer and passenger, having learned from the experience and documenting the negative outcome.
-All his frequent-flyer miles were restored.
+In an interview, Gitomer defended himself as a demanding, but not abusive, customer and explained that he had only made an employee cry once, several years prior.
+In October 2004, Gitomer was permanently banned as a customer and passenger.